 GunSafety4Bexar

-Bexar County and University Health are working to save lives through our partnership, GunSafety4Bexar.
+Bexar County and University Health are collaborating to save lives through our partnership, GunSafety4Bexar.
 Together, we can prevent many of these tragedies by promoting safe gun storage.

 We’ll keep you informed about other efforts to prevent unintentional firearm injuries, and you’ll find information you can use to prevent injuries in your own homes.